Outdoor Amusement

 Little River is unique because it flows for most of its length atop Lookout Mountain in northeast Alabama.
 Forested uplands, waterfalls, canyon rims and bluffs, pools, boulders, and sandstone cliffs offer settings for a variety of recreational activities.
 Natural resources and cultural heritage come together to tell the story of the Preserve, a special place in the Southern Appalachians.

-LITTLE RIVER CANYON MOUTH PARK PICNIC AREA
+LITTLE RIVER CANYON MOUTH PARK

-LITTLE RIVER CANYON MOUTH PARK PICNIC AREA
+LITTLE RIVER CANYON MOUTH PARK

 Click here to visit the website.